Recharge-App/Recharge-App/README.md

-# UpCoog
+# CougarConnect

-This is UpCoog, a mobile app that helps build vibrant communities at the University of Houston.
+This is CougarConnect, a mobile app that helps build vibrant communities at the University of Houston.